rogerwelin/rogerwelin.github.io/_posts/2017-10-27-custom-sensu-handler.markdown

 }
 {% endhighlight %}

-A pipe handler means basically that after a check is run we will also run a external command, the command will get data feed into it from STDIN (check information etc.). **Filter** is something we can apply to say when to run the handler, in this case we only want to run the handler on state changes so let's look at how to accomplish that; on the sensu-server add the following file: /etc/sensu/cond.f/state-change.only.json
+A pipe handler means basically that after a check is run we will also run an external command, the command will get data feed into it from STDIN (check information etc.). **Filter** is something we can apply to specify when to run the handler, in this case we only want to run the handler on state changes so let's look at how to accomplish that; on the sensu-server add the following file: /etc/sensu/cond.f/state-change.only.json

 {% highlight json %}